Language selection

 Financing or leasing entities must verify the identity of persons and entities using the methods prescribed by the Act and associated Regulations.

-Business relationship and ongoing monitoring requirements
+Business relationship requirements

-You also enter into a business relationship the second time you are required to verify the identity of a person or entity.
+Financing or leasing entities also enter into a business relationship with a client the second time they are required to verify the identity of that client.

 Beneficial ownership requirements